-U.S. imposes electronics ban on flights from major Middle Eastern and African airports
+U.S. and U.K. ban laptops and other devices on flights from Middle East

 The official said the move is partly based on intelligence that they believe indicates Al Qaeda in the Arabian Peninsula is close to being able to hide explosives with little or no metal content in electronic devices in order to target commercial aircraft.

-It's a particular concern at these airports because of screening issues and the possibility of terrorists infiltrating authorized airport personnel, the official said.
+It's a particular concern at these airports because of screening issues and the possibility of terrorists infiltrating the ranks of authorized airport personnel, the official said.
 Flight and cabin crews are not covered by these new restrictions.

 In February 2016, a bomb hidden inside a laptop detonated aboard a Daallo Airlines flight out of Mogadishu, Somalia.
 The bomber was killed and a hole was blown in the side of the fuselage.
 The aircraft landed safely.